 - Set the biscuits back on the cooling rack for the fondant to firm up.
 You can add any additional decor at this point

-- Store in an airtight container in a cool place for 3-4 days, you can also freeze them
+- Store in an airtight container in a cool place for 3-4 days (although they can last up to a week), you can also freeze them

 Notes